 Appendectomy and Appendicitis

-An appendectomy is the surgical removal of the vermiform appendix and is the only effective treatment for acute appendicitis.
-Acute means it starts suddenly.
-Appendicitis usually develops without warning over a period of 6-12 hours.
-An appendectomy is usually performed to prevent rupture of an inflamed appendix, and is often done as emergency surgery.
-Emergency surgeries are urgent and life saving.
-If the appendix bursts, there is an overwhelming risk of infection and complications.
-If there is no evidence of rupture, most appendectomies are done laparoscopically.
-Before going further, let’s first understand the vermiform appendix and appendicitis.
+An appendectomy is the surgical removal of the vermiform appendix.
+This is the “gold standard” of treatment for acute appendicitis.
+“Acute” means that the symptoms and inflammation begin suddenly.
+Appendicitis usually develops without warning over a period of six to 12 hours.
+An appendectomy is performed to prevent the rupture of an inflamed appendix, and can be a life-saving procedure.
+When an appendix bursts, there is an overwhelming risk of infection and complications.
+Most appendectomies are done laparoscopically.
+In unique situations, however, adults may be prescribed antibiotics until the appendix can be removed at a later time.
+Before going further, let’s first understand what are the vermiform appendix and appendicitis.

 The Appendix